 With that done, it was time to move to “The Pleasure Grounds”.
 This time we boarded a trailer pulled by a tractor for a journey with some breathtaking scenery.
 This was my first time at the Harewood estate and the sight of herds of deer running alongside us will remain with me as utterly enchanting.
 The arrival at this site was defined by a host of fairy lights that guided us on a short walk to a series of tents and tables for us to enjoy the remainder of the meal.
 The cooking at this location was helped along by a series of fires, above which Josh was using various contraptions to finish our dinner off.
 I didn’t bother him too much for fear of delaying our food, so quickly took my leave to enjoy the fruits of his labour.

-This was a truly unique venue that really showed the best of the estate with no obvious compromise to the service or dining experience, putting what was in effect an entire pop up restaurant deep into the wilds of the estate.
+Hidden Harewood was a truly unique experience that really showed the best of the estate with no obvious compromise to the service or dining experience, putting what was in effect an entire pop up restaurant deep into the wilds of the estate.
 The effort that must have gone into the setup was quite notable, one suspects it was a tiring evening for the front of house staff!
 Our first dish here was a taco filled with venison shoulder, lovage and juniper.
 I’d have happily polished off a couple more of these beautifully balanced pockets, but it was straight onto the next course that showcased more of the estate’s venison.